 | Attribute sync | Profile changes such as name, email, group, and status sync from the identity provider to Torgix. |

-Multi-factor authentication for accounts that sign in directly, with organization-wide enforcement controlled by an administrator.
+Multi-factor authentication for accounts that sign in directly, available to every user, and an administrator can require it organization-wide.

 | Capability | What it does |